cvent/octopus-deploy-cookbook/README.md

 - :tenants: Optional array of tenants to add to the tentacle.
 Tenant must already exist on Octopus Deploy Server.
 Requires Octopus 3.4
 - :tenant_tags: Optional array of tenant tags to add to the tentacle.
 Tags must already exist on Octopus Deploy Server.
 If tag is part of a tag group, include the group name followed by a slash `<groupname>/<tag>`. e.g ( Priority/VIP, Datacenter/US )..
 Requires Octopus 3.4
 - :tentacle_name: Optional custom name for Tentacle.
 Defaults to the Chef node name
-- :run_as_user: Optional service user name.
+- :service_user: Optional service user name.
 Defaults to Local System
-- :run_as_password: Password for service user
+- :service_password: Password for service user

 #### Examples